-Certain courses (Gross Anatomy, OP&P, Doctoring Skills, Clinical Sciences, etc.) may require specific or alternative dress.
+Certain courses (Gross Anatomy, OP&P, Clinical Patient Care, Clinical Sciences, etc.) may require specific or alternative dress.
 Those guidelines will be addressed in course syllabi.
 All students must conform to the approved dress code while on campus during regular school hours whether they are in class, laboratory, or clinic.

-Plain white T-shirts may be worn under the scrub shirts.
+T-shirts may be worn under the scrub shirts.
 Off campus, clinic jackets should only be worn during university-sponsored events.
 Names are to be embroidered on all scrub shirts, clinic jackets, and lab coats.
-No hats are to be worn indoors unless of a recognized religious nature.
+No hats or any additional head wear, are to be worn indoors unless of a recognized religious nature.

-Male students must wear the assigned color scrub shirt, or a shirt with collar, with slacks (no cargo pants, jeans, or shorts), shoes, and socks.
+Male students must wear the assigned color scrub shirt, or a shirt with collar, with slacks or scrub pants (no cargo pants, jeans, or shorts), shoes, and socks.
 Shoes may be dress shoes or clean, neat athletic shoes.

-Female students must wear the assigned color scrub shirt, or a shirt with collar, with slacks (no cargo pants, jeans, shorts, or capri pants), shoes, and socks or stockings.
+Female students must wear the assigned color scrub shirt, or a shirt with collar, with slacks or scrub pants (no cargo pants, jeans, shorts, or capri pants), shoes, and socks or stockings.
 Skirts may be worn instead of slacks as long as the skirts are of an appropriate length and material for a professional school.
 Appropriate length is defined as no more than two inches above the knee.
 Shoes may be flat dress shoes or clean, neat athletic-type shoes.